ifurusato/ros/README.rst

    :alt: The KR01 Robot

 The KR01 robot uses the PiBorg ThunderBorg motor controller and an UltraBorg ultrasonic sensor and servo controller board.
+The KD01 is a more recent differential drive robot built using many of the same components as the KR01.

 More information can be found on the New Zealand Personal Robotic Group (NZPRG) Blog at:

 * `The KR01 Robot Project <https://robots.org.nz/2019/12/08/kr01/>`
+* `Differential Drive <https://robots.org.nz/category/kd01/>` (the KD01 robot)
 * `Facilius Est Multa Facere Quam Diu <https://robots.org.nz/2020/04/24/facilius-est/>`

 and the NZPRG wiki at:

 * `KR01 Robot <https://service.robots.org.nz/wiki/Wiki.jsp?page=KR01>`

-This project is part of the *New Zealand Personal Robotics (NZPRG)* "Robot Operating System", not to be confused with other "ROS" projects.
-It is intended that in the future this project will be migrated to a modular, Python distribution via PyPy so that the components can be installed from the command line.
-The code is currently still not stable enough to warrant that level of convenience.
+This project is part of the *New Zealand Personal Robotics (NZPRG)* "Robot Operating System" — not to be confused with other "ROS" projects.
+It is intended that in the future this project will be migrated to a modular, Python distribution via PyPy so that its components can be easily installed from the command line.
+The code is currently not stable enough to warrant that level of convenience.

 Features